-My research is interdisciplinary, pulling on methods and theory from evolutionary anthropology, demography, and population health science to address questions relevant to global health and development.
-At the base of all my work is a desire to understand variability in human health, family structures, and life transitions into marriages, parenthood, and adulthood.
-Using both quantitative and qualitative research tools, I have explored these topics in isolation and in relation to one another.
+All of my work is interdisciplinary, pulling on methods and theory from evolutionary anthropology, demography, and population health science to address questions relevant to global health and development.
+At the core of all my work is a desire to understand variation in families, health and wellbeing.

 Current and previous research topics include: